Jura Elixir Single Malt Scotch Whisky Review

 If you want to enjoy a ride for your taste buds through a series of changing flavors that keep you on your toes, you will love Jura Elixir.
 It is perfect for sharing with a friend or drinking by yourself on a cold winter’s night.
 No matter what the occasion, Jura Elixir is sure to deliver.

 Someone who does not enjoy hints of fruit in their whisky will not enjoy Jura Elixir.
-It starts fruity and ends with a touch of fruit as well, so it is ideal for someone wanting those flavors.
+It starts and ends fruity, so it is ideal for someone wanting those flavors.
 While it is not overly spicy, people who do not like spice should also probably choose a different whisky.

 Jura also offers many other kinds of whisky in various flavors and depths, so there is something for everyone.
 Overall it is a good value for the money and worth trying if you are looking for a new whisky to try.